 CanPKU’s Camp MagniPHEque!

-Join us for our first annual PKU Camp!
+Join us for our second annual PKU Camp!

 Just a 15-20 minute drive East of Peterborough, ON in the scenic Kawartha Lakes region of Ontario.

 Join us for a weekend of fun, knowledge, relaxation, and campfires!
-The first annual Ontario PKU Camp is the traditional camp experience – complete with bonfires, camp activities and nature – with a PKU twist.
+The second annual Ontario PKU Camp is the traditional camp experience – complete with bonfires, camp activities and nature – with a PKU twist.
 With food catered to PKU and non-PKU diets, expert speakers talking about the latest developments surrounding PKU, cooking demos and vendor displays, it’s a weekend not to be missed!
 Bring the whole family along, take a break from food preparation and relax for the weekend.
 All this, and sleeping in cabins, too!
+(For those of you who prefer to GLAMP, we have an option for you too!)

 Registration is limited and filled on a first-come, first-served basis.